Looking for staff in the hospitality industry? Tips from business owners

 - Staff

-“Make the most of the rules and give your staff something delicious to sink their teeth into”, Ammerlaan recommends.
+“Give your staff something delicious to sink their teeth into”, employer Ammerlaan of restaurant SAAM in Hoek van Holland recommends.
 His own employees get to tuck into a menu that changes every week.
 “We give our staff a healthy meal every day, paid breaks, and after-hours drinks.”
 In other words, full-time employees get 5 free dinners a week.
 Highlighting that you offer delicious chef-made meals on the job might see more job applicants.

 2. Use your team as a business card

 Satisfied workers bring in new workers.
 Several dishwashers in Ammerlaan’s restaurants knew each other before joining the company.
-One of them told the others how much he enjoyed working for Ammerlaan.
 Show why working for you is so great on offline and online channels.
 Ask your employees to help out and share their experiences with friends or their social media followers.
 Reward employees for referrals.
 You could offer a gift voucher for your restaurant, for example.

-On the website for ‘Kom werken in de horeca’ (come and work in hospitality, you can find a free toolkit (in Dutch) with social media posts, posters, and other resources to quickly share vacancies.
+On the ‘Kom werken in de horeca’ website (come and work in hospitality), you can find a free toolkit (in Dutch) with social media posts, posters, and other resources to quickly share vacancies.

 3. Offer hospitality training

-Training is one of the main fringe benefits (in Dutch) for employees.
-Omri Althuis, pub manager at De Beierd and De Gist, started as a dishwasher ten years ago.
+Training is one of the main fringe benefits for employees.
+Omri Althuis, pub manager at De Beierd and De Gist in Delft, started as a dishwasher 10 years ago.
 Thanks to various training courses, he is now a manager.
 “Advancement opportunities are decisive for me.
 I enjoy taking courses and always learn a lot.
 They give you lots of new insights that you can use to enhance the customer experience.
 Besides, investing in your staff ties them to your company.
 Now that I am a manager, I get the staff to follow all sorts of training courses.”

 What courses you should offer your employees depends on the goal you have in mind.
 Want to boost your staff’s industry knowledge?
 Offer them a course on food and wine pairings.
 Or a course on allergens, so that they can provide tailored service to guests with special dietary wishes.
 Other types of training to consider include courses on beer or coffee or on hygiene and safety.